Be a part of the Trent Lott Community

 What is a particularly meaningful way you have engaged in a community either on or off campus?

 I am an advocate for children's literacy in Mississippi.
-I have dedicated over five hundred hours of service through Mississippi's Mission Acceleration Program, which is an organization the helps underprivileged children that have been identified as behind in the classroom, catch up on their reading skills.
-I have served in the Mississippi Delta as well as within the Oxford community to help combat the illiteracy problem in Mississippi.
+I have dedicated over 900 hundred hours of service through Mississippi's Mission Acceleration Program, which is an organization the helps underprivileged children, identified as behind in the classroom, catch up on their reading skills.
+From this, I started an organization called the Children's Literacy Project that has given literacy resources to over 500 families in the state, and after being awarded the STAMPS Impact Prize, I have been able to research how these literacy resources are making effective and positive change in households struggling with illiteracy.
+I have served all across the state of Mississippi, including the Mississippi Delta, Natchez, Macon, and Oxford communities, to help combat this issue in Mississippi.

 Why did you choose PPL as your major and what was the appeal of the Lott program?